GeekOnSkates/NVScript/README.md

 ## Overview

-I was hanging out with a friend this weekend when we got to talking about assistive tech scripting.
-He's not a programmer, but he used to be able to do JAWS scripting all the time.
-And I've seen it before in other places; there are guys (and gals) who are not developers but can do JAWS scripting - and often *only* JAWS scripting.
+I was hanging out with a friend one weekend when we got to talking about assistive tech scripting.
+He's not a programmer, but he used to do JAWS scripting all the time; then he switched to NVDA.
+And I've seen it before in other places; there are people who are not developers but can do JAWS scripting - and often *only* JAWS scripting.
 Now I'm not a fan of proprietary scripting languages, and no real programmer is IMO.
 Most of us well-trained code monkeys want a "real" scripting language, like Python.
 But for the average Joe, developing NVDA add-ons is a daunting task - not only do you need to know Python, you need to know how